UntitledModGame/umg-mods/lootplot.s0/_planning/A25/A25_sprint.md

 - Remove 4-ball achievements

-## BAN curses: Tonnes of run-variance!!! (use contract-curse for this)
+## INJUNCTION curses: Tonnes of run-variance!!! (use contract-curse for this)
+## the player will START with one of these curses
 - Null-slots get turned to stone
 - Glass-slots get turned to stone
 - Slots that earn bonus or points get turned to stone